isomerpages/sportsg-safesport/Resources/projects/_posts/2022-09-05-post-Classifying Severity of Non Accidental Violence in Sport.md

 ![Picture of Graph with two Axis](/images/CGGrid.png)

+The Safe Sport Commission has developed a Classification Guidelines for detemining the severity of non-accidental in sport.

-Severity of Non Accidental Violence based on the Degree of Culpability and Degree of Harm
+Severity is measured based on the degree of culpability relating to abusive behaviour and degree of harm caused to the affected party.

 ##### **Documentation**